Nexus-lang/nexus-lib/README.md

 print("Hello, World")
 ```

-Let's start defining some variables to make our code cleaner and life bit easier
+Let's start defining some variables to make our code cleaner and more flexible

 ```kotlin
 var message = "Hello, World!"